bloodyowl/js/README.md

 ### asynchronous

-if you use requirejs, do not place all your dependencies in one single line, keep it clear :
+If you use requirejs, do not place all your dependencies in one single line, keep it clear :

 ```javascript